craignelstead/MapKiosk/README.md

 How it works:

-A device with a touch interface should run an account in single app kiosk mode with the URL to load being the appropriate local html file.
+A device with a touch interface should run an account in single app kiosk mode with the URL to load being the appropriate html file based on the kiosk location.

 The html file has a basic interface that will update the embedded iframe to update the map.

-Each html file has its own script.
-The script works by appending the room name to the end of the shortened URL (using tinyurl.com).

-Each set of directions is a unique link that has been generated with the starting point set as the location of where the kiosk is to be placed.
-There is a standard version and an ADA version of each link.

-Selecting the room name will update the iframe source by taking the selected room name and corresponding it with the shortened URL.
+To adjust the location of the kiosk, open the HTML page with a text editor and adjust #buildingLocation's data-location value to the desired option from the list.

+The script works by building a custom URL for the HTML page's iframe with the concept3D map embedded.
+The script has coordinates for various locations and uses them as variables to build the URL for the iframe.
+It also factors in whether an ADA route has been selected and the floor level of the destination.

 ******